 And Sky added Eevee, with all of those potential final forms.

 Still kinda lazy, if you ask me.
 They could have at least had stuff for the final forms, given that nobody is going to be in the middle form for long.

-Its more along the laziness on the programmers part, every single pokémon in the game has a sleeping animation.
-I don't see why they couldn't have used that. (yeah, there is a special 'yawning' animation) But them using their in dungeon sleeping sprites would have been fine, its what the original game did.
+Its more along the laziness on the programmers' part, as every single pokémon in the game has a sleeping animation.
+I don't see why they couldn't have used that.
+Yeah, there is a special "yawning" animation, but them using their in-dungeon sleeping sprites would have been fine, it's what the original game did.

 In one of the earlier missions on the first game you have to save Diglett from a high ledge after taking care of Skarmory.
 However, the only way Diglett could be saved was for the two magnemites you helped earlier to come and airlift Diglett from the ledge, ideally lowering him down either toward you and your partner, to home or to at least the bottom of the mountain.
 Afterwards Diglett makes a comment that caused everyone around him to wonder if digletts really have feet.
 In the main series, digletts were very egnimatic where only their heads were ever seen, and that's probably what they're getting at, but if the magnemites had to lift Diglett to get him to safety, they would've had to lift his entire body from the ground, wouldn't they?
 (Unless they wanted to tear him in half, which is pretty obvious they didn't.)
 If that's the case, how is it nobody seems to remember seeing a naked diglett hovering between two magnemites across one high ledge of a mountain to another flat surface?